banner-bg

 Children must master the order of counting before they can begin to learn one-to-one correspondence.
 Once children master rote counting, there are several strategies and activities you can use to teach one-to-one correspondence.

-Here are some tips and techniques you can use to help the children in your class learn one-to-one correspondence:
+Here are four effective strategies you can use to help the children in your class learn one-to-one correspondence:

 Activities to promote one-to-one correspondence

-• Draw a rainbow or any other shape of choice on a piece of paper.
+• Draw a rainbow or any other shape of choice on a piece of paper or flashcard.

-• Pour the jewels into a bowl or onto a table.
+• Pour the gems into a bowl or onto a table.

-• Have the children count the number of jewels associated with the number under each shape and place them beneath the paper.
+• Have the children count the number of gems associated with the number under each shape and place them beneath the paper.

 Counting goldfish one-to-one activity

-• Using a dice, roll it and ask your children to count the dots.
+• Roll the dice and ask your children to count the dots.

-• Have the children count the same number of goldfish as dots rolled on the dice and place the goldfish inside the goldfish bowl that has the corresponding number.
+• Have the children count the same number of goldfish crackers as dots rolled on the dice and place the crackers inside the goldfish bowl on the worksheet that has the corresponding number.

 Popsicle sticks one-to-one activity